PayString/rfcs/src/spec/payid-easy-checkout.md

 ## PayID Easy Checkout Discovery
 PayID Easy Checkout extends [PAYID-DISCOVERY][] by defining a new link in the PayID metadata JRD returned by a PayID Discovery query.
-This link, defined in section (TODO: link to jrd section) of this specification, includes the PayID Easy Checkout URI Template necessary to redirect a customer to their wallet client.
+This link, defined in section (TODO: link to jrd section) of this specification, includes the PayID Easy Checkout URI Template representing a resource on the wallet which can be used to complete a payment.

-E-commerce receivers who wish to perform Easy Checkout MUST query the PayID Discovery server to obtain a PayID Easy Checkout URL.
-Digital wallets who wish to enable PayID Easy Checkout JRD Link, as defined in section (TODO: link to jrd section) of this paper.
+E-commerce receivers who wish to perform Easy Checkout MUST query the PayID Discovery server to obtain a PayID Easy Checkout URI Template.
+Digital wallets and PayID server operators who wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in section (TODO: link to jrd section) of this paper in a PayID Easy Checkout Discovery response.

 E-commerce receivers SHOULD implement fallback measures to complete checkout if a user's wallet does not support PayID Easy Checkout.

-The following steps describe how a PayID client can query a PayID server to obtain a PayID Easy Checkout JRD Link, as well as how to assemble the PayID Easy Checkout URL from that template URI.
+The following steps describe how a PayID client can query a PayID server to obtain a PayID Easy Checkout JRD Link, as well as how to assemble the PayID Easy Checkout URL from the PayID Easy Checkout URI Template contained in that Link.

 ### Step 1: Assemble PayID Easy Checkout Discovery URL
 The process of assembling a PayID Discovery URL is defined in section 4.1.1 of [PAYID-DISCOVERY][], and is the same as for PayID Easy Checkout Discovery.
-The result of assembling this URL is the PayID Easy Checkout Discovery URL.

 ### Step 2: Query PayID Discovery URL
-A Webfinger query MUST be performed against the PayID Easy Checkout Discovery URL, as described in section 4.2 of Webfinger.
+A Webfinger query MUST be performed against the PayID Discovery URL assembled in the previous section, as described in section 4.2 of Webfinger.

 In response, the WebFinger resource returns a JSON Resource Descriptor (JRD) as the resource representation to convey information about the requested PayID.

-If the Webfinger endpoint returns a non-200 HTTP response status code, or if the resulting JRD does not contain a link with a PayID Easy Checkout URL Template, then PayID Easy Checkout is considered to have failed.
+If the Webfinger endpoint returns a non-200 HTTP response status code, then PayID Easy Checkout is considered to have failed.
 Clients SHOULD implement fallback measures to complete checkout in this case.

 ### Step 3: Parse PayID Easy Checkout Metadata
 If a wallet supports PayID Easy Checkout, the PayID server MUST respond with a HTTP status code 200 and a JSON payload containing a JSON Resource Descriptor (JRD) as defined in section (TODO: link to jrd section) of this document.
-Along with any other PayID Metadata, the PayID server's response MUST contain a link conforming to the link definition in section (TODO: link to section) of this paper.
+The JRD MUST contain a link conforming to the link definition in section (TODO: link to section) of this paper.

 For example, a PayID server might respond to a PayID Easy Checkout Discovery query with the following payload: